cpmn/Eyes-Movement/README.md

 # Run index.html in a browser
 - [Index.html](index.html)
 ```
-Once the webpage is loaded you will see 4 buttons bellow the title, you can click in any of those buttons and start changing the faces in the portrait and eyes will fit any of those faces.
+Once the webpage is loaded you will see four links bellow the title, you can click in any of those links and start changing the faces in the portrait and eyes will fit in each image.

 ## :memo: License ##